 History walks, 2020

-Really everything was different!
-And it had to be implemented very quickly.
-Because you could never know how the situation and the measures would develop in the few weeks of lead time.
-So I fell back on an »old friend« and again played Alma Mahler-Werfel.
-For an hour and a half I was allowed to show interested people Alma’s Vienna on a walk.
+So I fell back on an »old friend« and again portrayed Alma Mahler-Werfel.
+For an hour and a half I was able to show interested people Alma’s Vienna on a walk.

-And I was able to do a second walk.
-Not alone, but together with a great Viennese personality who, unfortunately, is only known to a few: Carolina Catharina Obertimpfler, later the first wife of the architect Adolf Loos, she became known under the name Lina Loos.
-This walk together with my contemporary and friend Lina Loos was the personal highlight of my »costume tours career« so far.
+And I was also able to do another walk together with a companion: a great Viennese personality who, unfortunately, is only known to a few: Carolina Catharina Obertimpfler, later first wife of the architect Adolf Loos.
+She became known under the name Lina Loos.

 Further contributors: